-Dan Schofer is in his 10th year as head cross country coach and fourth year as head track and field coach at Cornell College.
+Dan Schofer is in his 11th year as head cross country coach and fifth year as head track and field coach at Cornell College.

 The Wilmette, Ill., native graduated magna cum laude from Carleton College with a degree in biology.
 Schofer went on to complete an MS degree in exercise physiology at the University of Oregon.